 One of the parties that won representation in the Duma was the Constitutional Democratic Party (Kadets).
 It was a liberal party, and most of its members were nobles or professionals.
 When a counter-revolution began at the end of 1905 — tens of thousands of dissidents are executed or sent into internal exile — the Kadets began to fear that they would be targeted.
-The party condemned the ongoing strikes and peasant land seizures, and many of its members drifted away to safety.
+The party condemned the strikes and the peasant land seizures, and many of its members drifted away to safety.
 As had often happened in Western Europe, middle-class liberals abandoned the lower classes at a crucial moment.

 The 1905 uprising caused both Lenin and Trotsky to rethink their expectations about revolution in Russia.

 In Lenin’s view, three things had been made clear by 1905: the bankruptcy of the “bourgeoisie” and its liberal parties as a political force against the power of autocracy; the immense revolutionary potential of the peasantry; and the capacity of the nationalist movements in the borderlands to undermine the empire fatally.